 Think about a special present for a birthday, Christmas, or Valentine day.
 Or maybe represent your little business with character with a piece that is definitely one of a kind.

-Be patient, drying times are long pieces might crack while drying or shatter during cooking.
+Be patient though, drying times are long pieces might crack while drying or shatter during cooking.
 This is the hard law of handmade clay work.
-But fine results always reward the early and patient (wo)man.
+But fine results always reward the early and patient person.